Katong & Joo Chiat – A walking tour of Singapore's hot heritage district

 Peranakan shophouses

-It's not hard to find Peranakan shophouses while walking around Joo Chiat, but if you want to see some of the very finest, head to Koon Seng Road.
+It's not hard to find Peranakan shophouses while walking around Joo Chiat, but if you want to see some of the very finest, head to Koon Seng Rd.
 Here are the pastel-colored two-story houses in a row, decorated with wood carvings, stone statues and patterned tiles.
-Tiles are not something I usually associate with Asia, but perhaps more so with Portugal and Morocco, but there is an explanation.
-During the British colonial period, it became popular to decorate houses in the British Isles with patterned tiles.
-In Singapore, therefore, it became status to be able to afford to decorate the houses with the same type of ceramic tiles, imported from England.
-The trend particularly caught on in Peranakan culture, where a well-decorated shophouse was a sign of prosperity.
+Tiles are not something I usually associate with Asia, but perhaps more with Portugal and Morocco, but there is an explanation.
+During the British colonial era, it became popular to decorate houses in the British Isles with patterned tiles.
+In Singapore, it therefore became a status symbol to be able to afford to decorate your houses with the same type of ceramic tiles, imported from England.
+The trend was especially strong in the Peranakan culture, where a well-decorated shophouse was a sign of prosperity.
 Flowers, fish, birds and geometric patterns were very popular.

 Many of the original handmade tiles have been destroyed in house demolitions, but in Chinatown there is a shop – Peranakan Tiles Gallery - who sell old tiles that they rescued from demolition houses.
 If you are looking for unique wall decorations and interior details, you will find it here.
 But it costs.
 A single ceramic tile can cost thousands kronor.